Contents

-You'll find a theoretical framework provides the conceptual structure underpinning your dissertation.
+You'll find a theoretical framework provides the conceptual structure supporting your dissertation.
 It's shaping how you define your variables, what relationships you examine, how you interpret findings, and what conclusions you draw.
 Yet you might conflate theoretical frameworks with conceptual frameworks, or believe any broad theory qualifies.
 You shouldn't.
 You've got to understand what a framework is, how it differs from related concepts, and how to select one aligned with your research because it's foundational to rigorous work.

 You'll find these terms're often used interchangeably, creating confusion.
 Precision matters.